 Super smooth and rich homemade apple butter made with apples, sweetener, spices, and water.
 Use as a spread or in your favorite fall recipes!
 Stovetop, Instant pot and slow cooker versions included.

-Every year in Russia, we get more apples than we can ever eat.
+Every late summer/fall we get more apples than we can ever eat.
 We have 6 apple trees growing around our summer house, and they’re all very generous.
 We eat the apples fresh, give some to our neighbours and then look for ways to use up the rest.

 My Mum makes apple fruit leather, too many apple pies and a few dozen of jars of apple butter.
 The apple butter that she makes is amazing, I eat it with a spoon and add it to everything possible!

 Many people think that apple butter is a combination of apples and butter, but, surprise!
 Apple butter does not contain any butter!
 It’s actually a spread made with just apples and water (and spice!), where it’s slowly cooked on low heat until you get a thick and rich spread that resembles butter.